Created on

 Solution |

-TCP port 1521 is Oracle’s TNS listener port, which is how a client establishes an initial session to the server.
+TCP port 1521 is Oracle’s TNS listener port, which is used by a client to establish an initial session with the server.
 The server may then issue a REDIRECT command to the client, telling it to reconnect to another dynamically selected TCP port.
-The new TCP port will be dynamically opened by the FortiGate due to the pre-configured 'session helper'.
+The FortiGate will dynamically open the new TCP port due to the pre-configured 'session helper'.

 The session_ttl value applied to this new port is based on the default session_ttl value (which can be lower than 3600 seconds).

-There exist a number of options to correct this issue:
+There exist several options to correct this issue:

-Note: In most recent versions of Oracle DB, the REDIRECT packet is not sent anymore, and all of the connectivity is done over port TCP 1521.
+Note: In the most recent versions of Oracle DB, the REDIRECT packet is not sent anymore, and all of the connectivity is done over TCP port 1521.
 For these cases, consider deleting the TNS session helper, which will greatly reduce the FortiGate CPU utilization:

 config system session-helper edit 4 set name tns next